RPGroup-PBoC/mscl_survival/doc/section_1_abstract.md

 per cell and determine that approximately 500 - 700 channels are needed for 80% survival.
 The number of channels we find to confer nearly full survival is consistent with the counts of the number of channels in wild type cells in several earlier studies.
-These results prompt further studies dissecting the contribution of other channel species to survival.
+These results prompt further studies to dissect the contribution of other channel species to survival.